Numbers 13 – Spies Are Sent into Canaan

 1. (1-3) The sending of the spies.

 a.
 Send men to spy out the land of Canaan: These men were sent on a reconnaissance mission.
 They were to examine the land of Canaan and bring back a report to the nation.
-However, it is worthwhile to ask if they really needed to go on this mission or if there was useful information they lacked, which would prove vital in taking Canaan.
+They would investigate the path to Canaan, see if the land was a good land to live in, and judge the military strength of the Canaanites.

 b.
 From each tribe of their fathers you shall send a man, every one a leader among them: These spies were chosen from among the people.
 According to Deuteronomy 1:20-25, the plan to send spies did not directly come from Moses, but came from the people.

-i.
-This expedition had an unfortunate result; it may very well be that Moses was wrong in taking this suggestion of the people.
+iii.
+This mission of the spies had a bad result.
+It could be said that Moses was wrong in agreeing to this suggestion of the people.
 Perhaps the accusations of Miriam and Aaron (petty, false, and self-interested as they were) had made Moses hesitant to take strong leadership.

 iv.
 Since the people of Israel initiated this excursion, perhaps Moses only came to God asking how to send out the spies, not if he should send out the spies.
 Still, God directed them on how to do it: from each tribe of their fathers you shall send a man, every one a leader among them describes the method of sending the spies.

 c.
 According to the command of the Lord: Nevertheless, this was in the plan of God.
 God used the report of the spies as a test of Israel’s faith.